-Prior to starting this position at Imperial, I completed an MSc in Epidemiology at the London School of Hygiene and Tropical Medicine under the supervision of Dr. Marc Baguelin.
+Prior to starting moving to Imperial College, I completed an MSc in Epidemiology at the London School of Hygiene and Tropical Medicine under the supervision of Dr. Marc Baguelin.
 During my time at LSHTM, I utilised epidemiological data and pathogen genome sequences collected by Public Health England during the A-H1N1 influenza pandemic outbreak in 2009 to observe how the integration of genetic data into mathematical modelling of an outbreak can provide a more reliable estimate of disease transmission, specifically within the context of pandemic outbreaks.

 et al., 2020, Evidence of initial success for China exiting COVID-19 social distancing policy after achieving containment, Wellcome Open Research, Vol:5, Pages:81-81

 et al., 2020, COVID-19 epidemic severity is associated with timing of non-pharmaceutical interventions